-Likely factors being explored as possible causes of personality disorders that don’t have genetic components include :
+Likely factors being explored as possible causes of personality disorders that do not have genetic components include :

-- Verbal abuse – Children who’ve suffered from repeated verbal abuse from parental figures are three times more likely to suffer from narcissistic personality disorders.
+- Verbal abuse – Children who have suffered from repeated verbal abuse from parental figures are three times more likely to suffer from narcissistic personality disorders.

-- Experiences with peers – Strong bonds or too-close relationships with family or friends can cause dependent personality disorders.
+- Experiences with peers – Strong bonds or too-close relationships with family or friends can contribute to dependent personality disorders.

 Benefits of Treatment for Personality Disorder and Addiction

 Many people who have personality disorders require more extensive monitoring and accountability in their treatment programs.
-Often, people receiving treatment for personality disorders have a challenging time building on and drawing from positive life experiences.
+People receiving treatment for personality disorders often have a challenging time building on and drawing from positive life experiences.
 This makes forming new relationships and creating new positive relationships in therapy vital to the necessary mental shift required to treat a personality disorder.

 Recognizing a personality disorder diagnosis in addiction treatment is essential in understanding how to make the addiction treatment work.
-Receiving consistent psychotherapy and building on the positive experiences achieved in rehabilitation can give people who suffer from personality disorders the hope that they can change.
+Receiving consistent psychotherapy and building on the positive experiences achieved in rehabilitation can give people who have personality disorders the hope that they can change.

 Baltimore Detox Center is staffed with professionals who have proven experience treating addictions that are part of a dual diagnosis.
-Receiving therapy that has a specialization in your condition can make all the difference in your treatment.
+Receiving specialized therapy for your condition can make all the difference in your treatment.
 Please call 833.714.1575 to get started on a personality disorder treatment plan today.